josephreubenbautista/capstone3/readme.md

 This project is about a social media site for basketball players of the Jcube Basketball League.
 This project is a partial fulfillment for the requirement of Tuitt's (now named Zuitt) Full-stack Web Developer Bootcamp that lasted 3 months.
+This project used Laravel as a back-end framework and Jquery as a front-end framework.